• Home

 Storage and Make-Ahead Tips

 Store leftover enchiladas covered in the fridge for up to 4 days.
-They reheat beautifully and many people swear they’re better the next day.
-Reheat individual portions in the microwave for 90 seconds, or warm a whole pan covered with foil at 325°F for 15 minutes.
+Reheat in the microwave for 90 seconds or covered with foil in a 325°F oven for 15 minutes.

-To make ahead, slow cook the pork the day before and refrigerate the shredded meat.
-Make the sauce the day of, assemble the enchiladas, and bake.
-Or assemble the entire dish (without baking), cover, and refrigerate for up to 24 hours.
-Add 10 to 15 minutes to the bake time if going from the fridge.
+To make ahead: slow cook the pork the day before, refrigerate the shredded meat, make the sauce the day of, assemble and bake.
+Or assemble the whole dish 24 hours ahead and refrigerate — add 10 to 15 minutes to bake time.

-• Freezes well unbaked for up to 2 months
+Freezes unbaked for up to 2 months in a foil pan.

 Frequently Asked Questions